dgraph-io/dgraph-docs/content/query-language/cascade-directive.md

 }
 {{< /runnable >}}

-By using a has filter in the root function instead of type(Movie) we reduce the root graph from `275,195` nodes down to `7,747` nodes.
+By using a `has` filter in the root function instead of `type(Movie)`, you can reduce the root graph from `275,195` nodes down to `7,747` nodes.
 Reducing the root graph before the post-query cascade process will yield a better performant query.